 So, back came the diarrhea, stomach noises, gurgling guts, and no appetite.
 I don’t know if she felt pain because of her upset stomach, but I fear so.
 My colitis hurts me, and I think Georgie’s gurgling guts aren’t comfortable for her.

 The final solution to my dog’s stomach problems

 One of the best sources of information about your dog’s health is other dog owners!
 I’ve gotten tips about charcoal, canned pumpkin, and yam – all are supposed to calm indigestion and upset stomach in dogs.
 I tried all three, but none calmed my terrier’s tummy.

 What I finally discovered is that marrow bones – which I regularly gave Georgie – are too rich for her tiny tummy!
 She only weighs 22 pounds, and if she eats the rich, protein-laden marrow out of a raw soup bone, her stomach gets upset.
 I don’t know why the marrow bones didn’t seem to bother her the first six months she was on Tylan, but it worked to solve her tummy troubles now.

-3 Tips for Solving Your Dog’s Gurgling Stomach Noises
+Tips for Dealing With Your Dog’s Stomach Problems

 Phew – my dog’s stomach problems solved!
 I hope my tips help you figure out your dog’s tummy troubles…I welcome your thoughts below.